-Section 1A MA259SMA1T Section 1B MA259SMA2T Grades: 10-12 Prerequisite: Al gebra 1 or equivalent Credit: 1.0 (2 Trimesters) Math credit Financial Algebra combines algebr aic and graphical approaches with practical business and personal finance applications.
-The class is designed to motivate students to explore algebraic thinking patte rns and functions in a financial context as well as encou rages students to be actively involved in applying mathe ematical ideas to their everyday lives.
+Section 1A MA259SMA1T Section 1B MA259SMA2T

+Credit: 1.0 (2 Trimesters) Math credit

+Financial Algebra combines algebraic and graphical approaches with practical business and personal finance applications.
+The class is designed to motivate students to explore algebraic thinking patterns and functions in a financial context as well as encourages students to be actively involved in applying mathematical ideas to their everyday lives.